CBIIT/ncicloud_gcp_pso/environments/README.md

     ```

 6. Execute the terraform commands below to create Load Balancer with private Key and Certificate stored in Secret Manager.
    * Run `terraform init` command.
    * Run `terraform plan` command and inspect all the GCP resources that will be created/udpated/destroyed.
    * Run `terraform apply` command to apply changes to GCP.

+## Log Based Metrics & Alerts

+1. Go to `terraform\environments\log-based-alerts` directory by executing `cd terraform\environments\log-based-alerts` command.
+2. Execute the commands below to create Log based Alerts for IAM roles/permissions and VPC/Subnet changes.
+   * Run `terraform init` command.
+   * Run `terraform plan` command and inspect all the GCP resources that will be created/udpated/destroyed.
+   * Run `terraform apply` command to apply changes to GCP.